SEI-R-2-22/u4_lab_python_CSV_parser/README.md

 ![](https://www.oflox.com/blog/wp-content/uploads/2021/01/CSV-To-JSON-Converter-768x432.png)

 ## Overview
-In this deliverable, we'll be building a CSV parser with python!
-This will help us get comfortable with using standard python libraries, data manipulation, and working with tuples.
+In this ;lab, we'll be building a CSV parser with Python!
+This will help us get comfortable with using standard Python libraries, data manipulation, and working with tuples.

 ## Objectives
 - Read and parse `csv` files into an easier to manipulate format.
-- Build a functional python CSV parser
+- Build a functional Python CSV parser
 - Write data to an easier to read json file

 ## Getting Started